codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Practitioner.md

 **MLOps is a set of practices that aims to manage the end-to-end lifecycle of machine learning (ML) systems, including development, deployment, monitoring, and maintenance.**
 MLOps is a set of practices and principles that aims to manage the entire lifecycle of machine learning systems, from model development and training to deployment, monitoring, and maintenance.
 It provides a structured approach to streamlining the ML workflow, ensuring reliability, scalability, and reproducibility.

+---

+### Q107.
+A developer is creating a real-time translation application for mobile devices.
+Which criterion would be most important when selecting a pre-trained model for this task?

+- Model size
+- Model complexity
+- Latency
+- Customization

+**Latency**
+For a real-time translation application on mobile devices, latency is a critical factor because the model has to provide translations with minimal delay to ensure a smooth user experience.